Ebanflo42/Persistence/README.md

 Relevant files for development: Util.hs, Matrix.hs, SimplicialComplex.hs, HasseDiagram.hs, Persistence.hs, Testing.hs

-Compile Testing.hs with `ghc --make Testing.hs -threaded -rtsopts` and run with

-    ./Testing +RTS -s -N<number of threads>
+If you have the Haskell `stack` tool installed, compile and run tests with `stack test`.

 # Learning about Topological Data Analysis